ory/docs/docs/ecosystem/styleguide/styleguide.md

 - Don't add commas (`,`) or semicolons (`;`) to the ends of list items.
 - Only add periods to the end of a list item if the item consists of a complete sentence (with a subject and a verb).
-- Be consistent throughout the list: if the majority of the items do not end in a period, do not end any of the items in a period, even if they consist of a complete sentence.
+- Be consistent throughout the list: if the majority of the items don't end in a period, don't end any of the items in a period, even if they consist of a complete sentence.
 The opposite is also valid: if the majority of the items end with a period, end all with a period.
 - Separate list items from explanatory text with a colon (`:`).
 For example: